Amelia Reynolds Long

 Amelia Reynolds Long (November 25, 1904 – March 26, 1978) was an American detective fiction writer, novelist, and a pioneer woman writer for the early science fiction magazines of the 1930s.

 Biography

-Born in Columbia, Pennsylvania, Long moved at age six with her family to Harrisburg, Pennsylvania, where he lived the rest of her life.
+Born in Columbia, Pennsylvania, Long moved at age six with her family to Harrisburg, Pennsylvania, where she lived the rest of her life.

 Long received a bachelor's degree from the University of Pennsylvania in 1931, and a master's degree from Penn in 1932.
 Long was the author of a number of science fiction stories, including "A Leak in the Fountain of Youth" and "Scandal in the Fourth Dimension".
 Her Weird Tales story, "The Thought-Monster", was made into the 1958 British science fiction film Fiend Without a Face.
 The story's sale to the film's producers was brokered by her agent Forrest J Ackerman.

 Some of her stories appeared under the byline "A. R. Long."
 Using the combined pseudonym Peter Reynolds, Long co-wrote the 1936 novel Behind the Evidence with William L. Crawford, based on the Lindbergh kidnapping case.